 East Anglia, UK

-Writing has been a passion since childhood although it is only in the past year that I have seriously started to write fiction.
+Writing has been a passion since childhood although it is only in the past few years that I have seriously started to write fiction.

 In Spring 2014 I won First Prize in the Writing Magazine Short Story Competition which was a joy.
 Furthermore, I was short-listed for Inktears Short Story Competition in 2014.

-The recognition of my writing ability outside of my family and friends was a huge boost to my self-confidence and as a result I started the mammoth undertaking of writing my first novel.
-I completed the manuscript early 2016 and am now in the process of editing the book before deciding which way to seek publication.
+The recognition of my writing ability outside of my family and friends was a huge boost to my self-confidence and as a result, I started the mammoth undertaking of writing my first novel.
+I completed the manuscript early 2016 and am now in the process of editing the book.

 Outside of writing I am actively involved in proofreading new eBooks for Project Gutenberg and find this both rewarding and enjoyable.
 I enjoy a snapshot of so many various genres of books that I would never come across in my normal life.

-I was born in Gothenburg, Sweden and at the age of six we moved to the UK where we settled near Ilkley, West Yorkshire.
-Since then I have moved many times but now live with my husband and son in a small village in North Essex, UK.
+I was born in Gothenburg, Sweden and at the age of six, we moved to the UK where we settled near Ilkley, West Yorkshire.
+Since then I have moved many times but now live with my husband and teenage son in a small village in North Essex, UK.